Definitions of Specialization and Emphasis

-The language below was approved at the September 2005 UCCC meeting but has not as yet been fully implemented in the catalog.
+The language below was approved at the September 2005 UCCC meeting.

 Specialization: term used for those subdivisions of a major that meet the requirement of 18 credits (12 credits for a master's degree) of sufficiently different coursework from other subdivisions.
 The specialization name will appear on transcripts.